haufe-it/ansible-role-dehydrated/README.md

 Install, configure and integrate dehydrated on Debian hosts.

-It contains explicit support for installing a certificate into Proxmox `pveproxy`.
+It contains explicit support for installing a certificate into Proxmox `pveproxy` and Proxmox Backup Server.

 Supports `http-01` and `dns-01` challenge via nsupdate.